sonic-net/SONiC/doc/mgmt/Developer Guide.md

 ```

 In the above example, the *func* gives the subtree transformer function name, and the *LastTime* gives the time taken in the infra to prune the section of the data tree handled by that subtree transformer.

+Following are some of the observations.

+- The fields query parameter is assumed to be well formed.
+If it is not well-formed, the pruning API may not perform as expected.
+Strict validation of fields query parameter is outside the scope of pruning.
+For example, the following is not a well-formed fields query parameter, because it does not satisfy the ABNF for the fields parameter :  ....?fields=(state)

+- key fields are not pruned.

 ### 2.6 App Module